kashikarparth/dactl/_posts/2018-01-03-Text-Generation-With-LSTM-RNNs.md

 	<figcaption style="color:black;">After 13 hours of training</figcaption>
 </figure><br>

 You can clearly see improvement in spellings and sense alike.
 The network <strong>architecture</strong> is clearly capable of learning English almost perfectly, given the computation power and input text corpus to work with.
-Witht eh right amount of training to keep overfitting in check, our desired results are very much possible.
+With the right amount of training to keep overfitting in check, our desired results are very much possible.

 ## Suggested Readings and Sources
 <ul>